 Ecologist investigating ecosystem disturbances, including insect and pathogen outbreaks and climate change.

 My research focuses on feedbacks between ecosystem processes, climate change, and land-use change.
-I am fascinated by the complexity of ecosystems, and I work to better understand the mechanisms governing how ecosystems respond to multiple interacting disturbances.
-Two examples of these disturbances include interactions among insect and pathogen outbreaks and global climate change, and feedbacks between wetland restoration, hydrology, and the global carbon cycle.
-I am particularly interested in understanding how disturbances affect the carbon balance within ecosystems, which in turn plays an important role in controlling the concentration of greenhouse gases in the atmosphere.
-To study these topics, I use a multi-disciplinary approach that combines short-term laboratory studies and long-term field measurements with satellite and aerial imagery analysis and ecosystem-climate computational modeling.
+I am fascinated by the complexity of ecosystems, and I work to better understand the mechanisms governing how ecosystems respond to multiple interacting distrubanced.
+To study these topics, I use a multi-disciplinary approach that combines short-term laboratory studies and long-term field measurements with satellite and aeriel imagery anaylsis and ecosystem-climate computational modeling.

-Through my teaching I work to help students appreciate ecosystem ecology as the complex coupling between the Earth’s organisms and their physical environment.
-I teach a lecture section for introductory Organismal Biology, which provides a foundation for understanding organism-environment interactions, and an advanced Ecosystem Ecology course that develops skills in field data collection and long-term spatiotemporal data analysis.
-I also teach Biological Modeling, where students acquire the computational skills to simulate complex biological systems, from microscopic cells to global ecosystems.
-In all of my courses, I enjoy discussing the critical role that humans play within ecosystems, especially in our current era of rapid global change.
+Through my teaching I work to help students appreciate ecosystem ecology as the close connections between Earth's organisms and their physical environment.
+At Wellesley I teach introductory organismal biology, which provides a foundation of understanding organism-environment interactions, an intermediate-level course in ecology that develops skills in field research and data anaylsis, and an advanced ecosystem ecology course that develops skills in the analysis of spatiotemporal data.
+In all my courses, we discuss the critical role that humans play within ecosystems, especially in our current era of rapid global change.

-I am also an advisory faculty member within the Environmental Studies program at Wellesley.
-As a global society we face a great challenge in providing services and reducing inequality for the world’s rapidly growing population, while conserving the ecosystem services (clean water, climate moderation, etc.) that sustain us.
-This challenge is inherently interdisciplinary, and I enjoy collaborating with students, colleagues, and practitioners from other fields to think about questions surrounding ecosystem management.
+I am also an advisory faculty member within the Environmental Studies department at Wellesley.
+As a global society we face a great chalenge in providing services and reducing inequality for the world's rapidly growing population, while conserving the ecoystem services (clean water, climate moderation, etc.) that sustains us.
+This challenge is inherently interdisciplinary, and I appreciate opportunities to collaborate with students, colleagues, and practitioners from other fields to think about questions surrounding ecosystems.

-In my free time I enjoy cooking with family and friends, hiking through forests and cities, and discovering new fun things in our backyard with my son and husband.
+In my free time I enjoy cooking with family and friends, gardening, walking through forests and cities, and being excited by organisms large and small that I find in my surroundings.